-- 80 km (50 miles) left before you run out of fuel
+- 50 miles (80 km) left before you run out of fuel

-- 40 km (25 miles)
+- 25 miles (40 km)

-- 16 km (10 miles)
+- 10 miles (16 km)

-DTE is calculated using a running average fuel economy, which is based on your recent driving history of 800 km (500 miles).
+DTE is calculated using a running average fuel economy, which is based on your recent driving history of 500 miles (800 km).
 This value is not the same as the average fuel economy display.
 The running average fuel economy is reinitialized to a factory default value if the battery is disconnected.